jorgegv/rage1/doc/DATAGEN.md

 * Each element definition begins with a BEGIN_xxxx line and ends with an END_xxxx line, being xxxx the type of the element being defined (see below for details for each element type)
+* A line can end in a '\' character, in which case it will be concatenated with the next line.
+Multiple lines can be concatenated in a single logical one using this feature, for better readability

 ### BTILE data